CIS700-Procedural-Graphics/Project4-Shape-Grammar/README.md

 - Write a renderer that will interpret the results of your shape grammar parser and adds the appropriate geometry to your scene for each symbol in your set.
 (10 points)

 ## Optimizations
--Did not save geometry in each Shape Node, instead just used the geom_type to add the geometry to the scene.
+- Did not save geometry in each Shape Node.
+Instead, just used the geom_type to add the geometry to the scene.
--Removed unneeded "new" objects because Google Chrome's garbage collection is not that good.
+- Removed unneeded "new" objects because web browser garbage collection is not that great.
--Deleted unseen faces of each building polygon to avoid unncessary lambertian shading.
+- Deleted unseen faces of each building geometry model to avoid unncessary lambertian shading.